Erik-Lanning/RE_Tools/README.md

 # RE_Tools
 This is an incredibly basic set of classes to operate on processes.
-Currently it support injecting a DLL into a process, or searching a process for a value.
+Currently it supports injecting a DLL into a process, or searching a process for a value.

-Here are some examples:
+Here are some examples

 ```
 // Search the process named "injectorTestExe.exe" for the value 0xDEADBEEF and return the offset.